signalapp/Signal-iOS/.github/ISSUE_TEMPLATE.md

 To get a crash log:

-1. On your phone, open the Settings App
+1. Go to the iOS Settings app.
+2. Go to Privacy.
-2. Go to Privacy, then Diagnostics & Usage
+3. Go to Analytics or Diagnostics & Usage.
-3. Select Diagnostics & Usage Data
+4. Select Analytics Data or Diagnostics & Usage Data.
-4. Locate the log for the crashed app.
-Crash logs will be named in the
+5. Locate the .ips crash log for Signal.
+    The logs will be named in the format: Signal(DateTime).ips
-   format: Signal-(DateTime).ips
+6. Select the desired Signal log.
+7.a iOS 11 users, tap the Share icon in the top right corner and jump to step 10.
-5. Select the desired log.
-Then, using the text selection UI select the entire text of the log.
-Once the text is selected, tap Copy
+7.b iOS 9&10 users, long press to see the option to highlight text and select the entire text of the log.
+It will end in EOF.
+8. Once the text is selected, tap Copy.
-6. Paste the copied text into an email to support@whispersystems.org with the subject "iOS Crash Log: (your github issue)"
+9. Paste the copied text into an email.
+10. Send the email to support@signal.org with a subject like:
+  * "iOS Crash Log: (your github issue)"
   * Example subject: iOS Crash Log: Crash on launch #111
   * Example subject: iOS Crash Log: Crash when sending video #222 -->